Physical Science of Forests, Climate Regulation, and Carbon Storage

 Course content will be accessible starting April 19.

 This course is self-paced with an expected completion time frame of up to 6 weeks.
-This course must be completed in sequence.
+This course must be completed in sequence and each presentation must be viewed in entirety to progress to the next section.
 Once a section is complete participants can return to the previous section.

 Upon successful completion of this short course, participants will: